frankois944/kmp-mvvm-exploration/README.md

 - [Getting KMP ViewModel from swift and Koin](#getting-the-viewmodel-from-swift-and-koin)
 - Logging with Kermit
 - Usage of Android DataStore on KMP
-- MVVM with different approch
+- MVVM with different approach
 - and more little experiences

-The 3 first are the easiest, they are almost fully documented, the forth is also done on Android but on iOS, it's currently still experimental.
+The 3 first are the easiest, they are almost fully documented, the fourth is also done on Android but on iOS, it's currently still experimental.

 ## MVVM concept on IOS